eternaldensity/Sandcastle-Builder/README.md

 ## Changelog

+## 3.1
+- Fixed index to accept title change
+- Panther Rush description improved so players don't expect to see it in their Loot

 ## 3.09
 - If Locked Crate prices is mustarded, it becomes free (apart from the glass).
 Sorry I thought that couldn't happen in the wild.
 - And a Badge because why not?